JOB SEEKERS HELP

 First Two Minutes - Appearance always matters.
 The first two minutes

-on first meeting you are critical.
+of your first meeting are critical.
 Make sure that you look the part, that you

 make eye contact, and offer a firm handshake.